 Yield: This recipe will yield around 8 cups of smoked chicken brine depending on what extras are added to the brine.
 Perfect for a whole chicken, chicken wings, chicken thighs, and even chicken breasts (skin on is best).

 Storage: Always store your meat brine in the fridge and discard any leftovers after use.

-In my experience, chicken wings can soak up the benefits of the simple brine in as little as four hours.
+In my experience, chicken wings can soak up the benefits of the simple brine in two hours.
 Too long in the brine and your chicken wings will be spongy and overly salted.
-I recommend no longer than 24 hours in the brine for wings.
+I recommend no longer than 6 hours in the brine for wings.
 Larger pieces of meat can handle longer brining times.

 Yes!
 This brine is fairly universal and will work wonderfully for pork, giving it extra moisture and flavor.